 Revealing mistake: When the Grand Ville turns onto the street where the children are playing, it clips a parked car as it makes the turn.
 This is the same car that later gets its driver's door ripped off by the Grand Ville just before the police give chase.
 It was repainted red for the second scene, but note the same dent in the right fender as before.

 Visible crew/equipment: Halfway through the big car chase, just after a black-and-white police car also joins in, you will see the cars navigating through an S-turn, heading toward the river.
 On the far sidewalk is a camera and crew filming the same sequence, and the shots from that camera, showing the same S-turn sequence as the cars approach, immediately follow.
+(01:01:30)

-Continuity: As Tony LoBianco is approaching Richard Lynch near the water Lynch sticks his hatchet in a wooden post at shoulder level.
+Continuity mistake: As Tony LoBianco is approaching Richard Lynch near the water Lynch sticks his hatchet in a wooden post at shoulder level.
 After their conversation as LoBianco is walking away, Lynch grabs the hatchet which is now stuck in something at his waist level.
 He made no attempt during the conversation to move the hatchet.

 Addresses are not passed on to any third party, and are used solely for direct communication from this site.
 You can unsubscribe at any time.